B4P: Simultaneous Grasp and Motion Planning for Object Placement via Parallelized Bidirectional Forests and Path Repair: Experiments

 \subsubsection{Grocery Shelf Task}

 In this task, the target object, the can of spam, must be placed in the goal region in an upward orientation.
 Compared with the stick-on-shelf problem, additional obstacles are added to the environment to simulate the challenging narrow passage.
 Three different grasp pose examples are visualized in the right figure from the bottom row of Fig.~\ref{fig:exps_tasks}.
 Such an intricate task environment creates a narrow path in the configuration space for the pick and place task, only the horizontal grasp pose can satisfy a placement configuration simultaneously with a feasible motion trajectory as displayed in the solution path in Fig.~\ref{fig:exps_tasks}.
 The experimental result is listed in Table.~\ref{tab3}.
 As the proposed B4P framework expands unbiased different trees that can fully explore the configuration space, it outperforms both baselines by a large margin and guarantees a feasible trajectory plan in the given time budget.
 Meanwhile, we also observe a superlinear speed when increasing the threads for computing as shown in Fig.~\ref{fig:YCBSuperLinear}.
 This feature possesses an inherent advantage for accelerating scalable applications in the real world.
+The speedup observed for this task is lower than that of the Stick-on-Shelf task, likely due to the greater number of valid grasps available for this task.